-- Storage requirements for network traffic data can increase rapidly as the amount of network traffic increases.
-Allocating a separate, large storage device for traffic data can accommodate these rapid changes without potentially interrupting the service. - Network File Systems (NFS) is not supported.
+Storage requirements for network traffic data can increase rapidly as the amount of network traffic increases.
+Allocating a separate, large storage device for traffic data can accommodate these rapid changes without potentially interrupting the service.

 2 Full reservations for vRAM.
 No overcommit.